-This month, the World Dog Alliance achieved another milestone in Italy as its International Convention to Prohibit the Eating of Dogs and Cats was successfully ratified in Italy.
+This month, the World Dog Alliance in Italian Parliament promoted its plan to establish an International Convention to Prohibit the Eating of Dogs and Cats.

 WDA’s petition was put forward to Italian Parliament on 11th June, and proposed that offenders be imprisoned for up to 12 months and fined €50,000 if found to be guilty of consuming dog or cat meat.

 After a fruitful few months of lobbying, WDA’s efforts were recognised as its founder Genlin was presented with the ‘International Dog Lover Award’ at the Milano Congressional Press Conference, held on 17th October.

 Michela Brambilla, a member of Italian Parliament and an ardent animal rights campaigner, presented the award to Genlin on behalf of the Parliamentary Intergroup and in recognition of his battle against the dog meat trade.